-As gamers, especially grown gamers, we have a difficult time squeezing in all the video games we would like to play.
+As gamers, especially as adult gamers, we have a difficult time squeezing in all the video games we would like to play.
 Inevitably, some titles pass us by.

 Whether the constraints are money, time, or interest, there are dozens and dozens of video games each year that we do not play.
 Some of those games flop anyway, but some may go down as all-time greats.
 “Maybe I’ll play it someday” is a thought that many of us likely experience.

 Many gamers just wait for titles to hit the bargain bin.
 Others just make very conscious decisions to hold off from a game or series that we may be interested in, but do not necessarily have time for.
 Personally, I would love to play the new Monster Hunter or Far Cry games but know I just do not have the time right now.
 Maybe someday.

 Another game I would love to play is God of War 4.
 I loved the first three, but cannot currently justify the money for a PS4.
 Maybe someday.

 Every now and then, someday comes.